 Twitter can be a really useful tool to promote your small business and connect with your clients, both current and potential.
 However, due to the fact that you have a very small number of characters to use to communicate with your customers it can also be challenging.
-There are also a few things you need to be conscientious of, so let’s take a look at some of the basics.
+While most people will see your tweets in their feed, when people look at your Twitter page it’s important to have a header graphic and icon that is professional and represents your brand.
+Do not use the Twitter defaults, it makes it appear as though your account is not real!
+If graphic design is not your skillset, then you can get a freelancer for less on websites such as Fiverr.
+There are also a few other things you need to be conscientious of, so let’s take a look at some of the basics.

 Before we get into our article today we’d like to take a moment to give a shout out to one of our sponsors, Best Gear.
 Take a look at their budget-friendly list of headphones to use while you work!

 Tweet: Is a picture, video, or text message of 140 characters or less.

 Hashtag: Kind of like a blog tag, you use the ‘#’ symbol before a word or phrases to denote that this is something you would like your tweet sorted by.
 When somebody searches for that word or phrase, or looks at a List for that word or phrase your tweet will show up.
 In the lefthand side of your screen you will see trending hashtags.
 A lot of businesses will tweet something regarding the trending hashtag to get seen by a large number of people.
 It’s a good strategy if the hashtag is relevant to what you do and you have something of value to contribute to the conversation.
 As with on all social media, do not spam.
 Nobody likes that.